nicolaei/master/docs/thesis/source/07_discussion.md

 The 5 GHz spectrum offers a greater amount of channels than the 2.4 GHz spectrum, and with that the time to complete a single run of all channels might pose a problem.
-Though, as noted previously, as long as the access point scans multiple times, this shouldn't pose a problem as potential missing access points from one scan can be picked up in later scans.
+Though, as noted previously, as long as the access point scans multiple times, this should not pose a problem as potential missing access points from one scan can be picked up in later scans.

 The notion of running multiple scans that take longer time might prove problematic for applications that are especially time sensitive.
-Here we're not thinking about VoIP and similar, but next generation applications that require especially low latency such as remotely operated veichles.
+Here we are not thinking about VoIP and similar, but next generation applications that require especially low latency such as remotely operated veichles.
 Though more reasearch is needed in a more predictable environment to see if this is going to be a problem.

-\todo{
-    Find a citation for how low latency is needed for remotely operated veichles.
-    This is just intuition right now and based on what I've heard from 5G marketing videos.
-}

 Optimizing the approach